adumbidiot/deviantart-rs/README.md

 ## Examples

-### Sign In
+### Login
-Signing in is not necessary to use this library.
+Logging in is not necessary to use this library.
 However, some content cannot be accessed without a login.
 ```rust
 #[tokio::main]